MicrosoftDocs/azure-reference-other/studio-module-reference/enter-data-manually.md

  Category: [Data Transformation / Manipulation](data-transformation-manipulation.md)

-## Module Overview
+## Module overview

 This article describes how to use the [Enter Data Manually](enter-data-manually.md) module in Azure Machine Learning Studio, to create a small dataset by typing values.
 The dataset can have multiple columns.

-This module can be helpful in scenarios such as:
+This module can be helpful in scenarios such as these:

 - Generating a small set of values for testing